 Presenters: Mary Claire Heffron, PhD, Private Practice; Hilda Loria, MD, UT Southwestern Medical Center; Kenya T. Malcolm, PhD, University of Rochester Medical Center; J. Kevin Nugent, PhD, Harvard Medical Center; and Lise Carolyn Johnson, MD, Brigham and Women’s Hospital

 Expanding Intentional and Proactive Family Support and Engagement

 Family partnerships represent a shared relationship in which infant-family professionals commit to meaningfully engaging parents as they explore their approach to parenting and the unique relationship they share with their child.
 This forum will present strategies for discussing sensitive parenting issues as well as guidance on framing positive parenting practices so that they are both relevant and actionable for families.
 Voices from the field—including findings from ZERO TO THREE’s new Early Connections parent café curriculum and a spotlight on specific strategies for engaging fathers—will provide a variety of approaches for building authentic, powerful relationships with all parents.

-Presenters: Rebecca Parlakian, MA Ed, ZERO TO THREE; Claire Lerner, MSW, Lerner Child Development; Alan-Michael Graves, EdD, Good+ Foundation; and Andre Dukes, MA, Northside Achievement Zone; and Amy Fa'atoafe, Native American Fatherhood and Families Association
+Presenters: Rebecca Parlakian, MA Ed, ZERO TO THREE; Claire Lerner, MSW, Lerner Child Development; Alan-Michael Graves, EdD, Good+ Foundation; Andre Dukes, MA, Northside Achievement Zone; and Amy Fa'atoafe, Native American Fatherhood and Families Association

 Tuesday, November 16 & Thursday, November 18